Save The Palm Springs Plaza Theatre - Visit Palm Springs tag-img

 History of the Plaza Theatre

 The Palm Springs Plaza Theatre story begins in true Hollywood style.
 It was built in 1936 by heiress Julia Carnell, who loved Palm Springs but thought there wasn’t enough to do.
-She solved the problem by buying some land and building the La Plaza shopping complex, the first outdoor mall in American.
+She solved the problem by buying land and building the La Plaza shopping complex, the first outdoor mall in America.

 Robert Taylor and Barbara Stanwyck at the premier of Camille.

-In addition to being a movie theatre, it was also the venue for nationally-broadcast radio theatre programs by such luminaries as Bob Hope, Bing Crosby, Jack Benny, and Amos ‘n’ Andy.
+In addition to being a movie theatre, it was also the venue for nationally broadcast radio theatre programs by luminaries such as Bob Hope, Bing Crosby, Jack Benny, and Amos ‘n’ Andy.

 Palm Springs Follies

-The Follies was founded in 1990 by Riff Markowitz, a former Broadway dancer, and his wife Mary Jardin, an actress and choreographer.
+The Follies was founded in 1990 by Riff Markowitz, a former Broadway dancer, and his wife, Mary Jardin, an actress and choreographer.
 The couple envisioned a show that would celebrate the talents and energy of older performers, and they drew upon Palm Springs’ reputation as a retirement destination to recruit a cast of seasoned entertainers.

 Follies finale